The Omega XL supplement is popular for two main reasons - the online raves and Larry King.

-Omega XL contains the blend of ingredients that help with the treatment of painful joints and inflammation, making it popular with older people who might otherwise use some regular fish oil extract to help their bone health.
+Omega XL contains a blend of fatty acids and other natural ingredients that help support joint health, making it popular with older people who might otherwise use some regular fish oil extract.

-Elders who are suffering from osteoarthritis typical lack vitamin E in their diet, so a supplement like Omega XL may be prescribed.
+Elders suffering from osteoarthritis typically lack vitamin E in their diet, so a supplement like Omega XL may be prescribed.

-Omega XL comes in soft gel capsules, which is something most elders more appreciate.
+Omega XL comes in soft gel capsules, which is something most elders appreciate.